bhiles/resume/README.md

 It's a single HTML file, with styling included.

-The format is extracted from the [short JSON Resume theme](https://github.com/isnotahippy/jsonresume-theme-short).
-I originally tried to use [JSON Resume](https://jsonresume.org) but ran into difficulties since a specific JSON schema is required and it didn't allow for additional sections to the resume, like an "Non-Career Experiences" section.
+The style is extracted from the [short JSON Resume theme](https://github.com/isnotahippy/jsonresume-theme-short).
+I originally tried to use [JSON Resume](https://jsonresume.org) but ran into difficulties since a specific JSON schema is required and it didn't allow for additional sections to the resume, like a "Non-Career Experiences" section.

 To convert the HTML to PDF follow these instructions (which were adapted from [here](http://www.guidingtech.com/7566/chrome-print-to-pdf-convert-webpage-to-pdf/))